Limehouse Studios

-Limehouse Studios was an independently owned television studio complex built in No. 10 Warehouse (30 Shed) of the South Quay Import Dock.
-This was located at the eastern end of Canary Wharf in Limehouse near the Isle of Dogs in London, which opened in 1983.
+Limehouse Studios was an independently owned television studio complex which opened in 1983 and was built in No. 10 Warehouse (30 Shed) of the South Quay Import Dock at the northern end of the Isle of Dogs in London.
 The building was demolished just six years later, in 1989, to make way for the Olympia & York development of Canary Wharf which now occupies the site.
 The opening of the studios was commemorated with a programme called Celebration which featured host Gary Wilmot and artists including Bonnie Langford.

 History

 Number 10 warehouse was built in 1952 for Fruit Lines Ltd, a subsidiary of Fred.
 Olsen Lines for the Mediterranean and Canary Island fruit trade.
 At their request, the building was given the name Canary Wharf after the Canary Islands.
 Fred Olsen moved operations to a new site at Millwall Docks in 1970.

 The conversion of the warehouse into TV studios was one of the first successes of the London Docklands Development Corporation.
 The studios were created as concrete boxes suspended within the immensely strong shell of the warehouse.
 In addition to the purpose-built studios, many productions made use of the unconverted old warehouse space.